fpapado/gaad-2019-presentation/README.md

 [HTML Accessibility API Mappings](https://www.w3.org/TR/html-aam-1.0/).
 Ever wonder why we say "semantic HTML is better for accessibility"?
 This document establishes what role, label, and state each semantic HTML element exposes by default!

 ### Reading
+[A11y Project](https://a11yproject.com/).
+A lot of resources on Accessibility.

 [Inclusive Components](https://inclusive-components.design).
 A "blog aiming to be a pattern library", great breakdown of custom widgets and considerations.
 Also as an ebook.

 [Accessibility For Everyone](https://abookapart.com/products/accessibility-for-everyone).
 Great insight into the reasons, processes and implementation of accessibility.